sergio-alonso/keepcoding-catalog/README.md

-# keepcoding-prototype
+# keepcoding-prototype - Responsive Front-End Prototype

-Make Web Stuff Right

 To get the job done, we need a solid foundation, and best practices by default.